 Their content has shaped western law, as well as cultural assumptions about rights and human dignity.
 One of the foundational arguments during the abolition movement, and again during the Civil Rights movement, was often cited from the book of Genesis: humanity is made in the image of God.

 There are also many phrases from the Hebrew Bible that we still use today.
-Sayings like “by the skin of your teeth” or “the writing is on the wall,” have been etched into the English language.
-Whatever your fascination is with this ancient and influential language, let it continue to inspire you!
+Sayings like “by the skin of your teeth” or “the writing is on the wall,” have been etched into the English language since time immemorial.
+If you find yourself losing inspiration at any point in your Hebrew-learning journey, get back in touch with what first motivated you to learn.
+Whatever sparked your fascination with this ancient and influential language, let it continue to inspire you!

 3 Steps to Learn How to Read Hebrew

 - Practice the alphabet sounds daily.
 Write the letters on your mirror and recite them in your head while brushing your teeth.
-Once you get the sounds down, open up a pointed Hebrew text and read out loud (even though you won’t understand what you’re reading).
-Gaining familiarity in this way early on will pay huge dividends down the road.
+Once you get the sounds down, open up a pointed Hebrew text and read out loud (even though you won’t understand what you’re reading at first).
+Gaining familiarity with the sound and the feel of the language will pay huge dividends down the road.

 - Lastly, try to find a Hebrew teacher or tutor.
 When learning the basic building blocks of a complex language like Hebrew, it’s easy to make small mistakes.
 If they go undiscovered for a long period of time, these bad habits become ingrained into your understanding of the language.
 With a tutor’s guidance, it’s easy to catch these mistakes early.